mahendrapaipuri/ceems/website/docs/deployments/guide.md

   ```
 </details>

-We install `ceems_exporter` on service node `service-0` to export real time and static
+We install `ceems_exporter` on service node `service-0` to export real-time and static
 emission factor data.

 ### Configuring Exporter(s)